EndPointCorp/end-point-blog/2015/06/26/documenting-web-services-with-perl-pod.html.md

 >
 > (results appear here)

-Note that the code I have below is not factored by choice; I could move a lot of it out to a common routine, but for clarity I'm leaving it all in-line.
-I am breaking up the script into a few chunks for discussion, but you can and should construct it all into one file (in my example, "js/example-time.js").
+Note that the code I have below is not factored by choice; I could move a lot of it out to a common routine, but for clarity I’m leaving it all in-line.
+I am breaking up the script into a few chunks for discussion, but you can and should construct it all into one file (in my example, “js/example-time.js”).

 ```javascript
 /* example-time.js */